5 TIPS FOR BRINGING THE ‘SOCIAL’ BACK TO NETWORKING THIS HOLIDAY SEASON

 There was a time when “social” and “networking” had different meanings.
 Professionals scheduled time to meet in person and share a meal, play some golf, or have a drink to discuss business opportunities and to get to know one another a bit better- mixing some social with their networking.
-This face to face, human interaction was instrumental in closing thousands of deals and cementing business relationships.
-Unfortunately, with explosion of online social networks, much of the “social” side of networking, has become obsolete or exists only in the virtual world.
+This face-to-face, human interaction was instrumental in closing thousands of deals and cementing business relationships.
+Unfortunately, with the explosion of online social networks, much of the “social” side of networking, has become obsolete or exists only in the virtual world.
 Handshakes are replaced by “likes”, we send pics rather than picking up the phone to share memories, and we “follow” colleagues rather than sitting down face-to-face.
 Lots of “networking” without much socializing.

 In defense of this new dynamic, “social networking” is simpler to manage.
-With the typical work day stretching well beyond 9-5 and the unending demands of life, there isn’t much wiggle room in our schedules for more than a brief click; and as the holidays roll around, the demands on our time increase 10 fold.
+With the typical workday stretching well beyond 9-5 and the unending demands of life, there isn’t much wiggle room in our schedules for more than a brief click; and as the holidays roll around, the demands on our time increase 10 fold.
 Personal commitments fill our holiday weekends before October has even come to a close, and the last thing you have time for (or interest in) is an evening spent making idle small talk with colleagues you’ve never met before.
 So when the evite arrives from the local chapter of a marketing group or sales organization, your first instinct is to reply with a resounding “No, I don’t have time.”

 Not so fast.
-This year, as the holiday season descends upon us, and the opportunities for in-person connections begin fill your inbox, it would be a great time to bring back the “social”, solidify those base line relationships, and more importantly, build new ones in a more genuine, face to face capacity.
+This year, as the holiday season descends upon us, and the opportunities for in-person connections begin to fill your inbox, it would be a great time to bring back the “social”, solidify those base line relationships, and more importantly, build new ones in a more genuine, face to face capacity.

 5 Tips for Putting the Social Back in Networking This Holiday Season